thoughtspile/awesome-tiny-js/README.md

 ## Reactive programming

-A step up from the raw event emitter, we reactive libraries can build chains of event transforms, filters, and side-effects.
+A step up from a raw event emitter, reactive libraries can build chains of event transforms, filters, and side-effects.
 You can already use these to build UIs by manually updating DOM on state change:

 - [hyperactiv](https://github.com/elbywan/hyperactiv) — 4 functions to make objects observable and listen to changes, in 1Kb.
-- [flimsy](https://github.com/fabiospampinato/flimsy) — 1Kb reactive core of [solid.js] that _almost_ fit into UI frameworks category.
+- [flimsy](https://github.com/fabiospampinato/flimsy) — 1Kb reactive core of solid.js that _almost_ fit into UI frameworks category.
 Author warning: _is probably buggier._

-Honorable mentions: [callbag-basics](https://github.com/staltz/callbag-basics) and [oby](https://github.com/vobyjs/oby) _could_ make it _if_ they supported tree-shaking, but otherwise are around 7Kb.
+Honorable mentions: [callbag-basics](https://github.com/staltz/callbag-basics) and [oby](https://github.com/vobyjs/oby) _could_ make it _if_ they had tree-shaking, but otherwise are around 7Kb.

 ## State managers